-Citation with stable link: Maia Kotrosits, 'Samaritans and Judeans: Belonging to Israel in the Gospels (first century CE),' Last modified October 29, 2022, http://philipharland.com/Blog/?p=9091.
+Citation with stable link: Maia Kotrosits, 'Samaritans and Judeans: Belonging to Israel in the Gospels (first century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 14, 2023, http://philipharland.com/Blog/?p=9091.

 Ancient authors: Author of the Gospel of John 4:4-30, author of the Gospel of Matthew 10:5-6, and author of the Gospel of Luke 10:25-37 (link to Greek text and full LEB translation).